heseber/ica-parser/README.md

 # Parser for Illumina Connected Annotations JSON files

+original author of this package: Henrik Seidel (heseber)

 ## Introduction

 Illumina's _Illumina Connected Annotations_ (previous name: _Nirvana_) is a fast annotation tool for genomic alternations (VCF files) with similar functionality as the Variant Effect Predictor (VEP) or SnpEff.